-Individual sites deserve a detailed understanding before conservation and restoration practices are implemented.
-The provisional ecological site (PES) communities described in this document reflect plant communities that can be found but does not encompass the entire complexity or diversity possible.
-Additional ecological field assessments are needed to develop a full ecological site description (ESD) which can be utilized for conservation planning and restoration purposes.
+This PES describes plant communities likely to be found on these soils but does not encompass the entire complexity or diversity potential of these sites.
+Future field work is required to delineate and develop a full ecological site description (ESD) which can be utilized for conservation and planning purposes.